awulkan/reptar-theme-breeze/README.md

 1. [Get Reptar](http://reptar.github.io/docs/installation/).
 2. Init a new Reptar project.
 3. Clone this repository to another folder.
-4. Replace your current files/folders with the one's from this repo.
+4. Replace your current project's files and folders with the ones from this repo.
   * Replace: `_config.yml`
   * Replace: `package.json`
   * Replace: `_themes`